Skip to main content

 Configuring the DLQ

 To configure a Dead Letter Queue, create a DlqConfig implementation and add it to your JobContext.
-Currently, ZephFlow supports S3 as a destination for dead letter events.
+ZephFlow supports S3 and GCS (Google Cloud Storage) as destinations for dead letter events.

 S3 Dead Letter Queue Configuration